grum-tez/archetype-docs/docs/reference/declarations/entrypoint.md

 ### `from`

 The `from` section, followed by a state value, specifies the required state of the contract to transition from.
-It fails with `"InvalidState"` if the transition is called while the contract is in another state.
+It fails with `"INVALID_STATE"` if the transition is called while the contract is in another state.

 For example:
 ```archetype